Last updated

 What is a sales funnel?

 A sales funnel represents the customer's journey from initial awareness to final purchase and beyond.
-For agency owners, this funnel is crucial for systematically converting leads into clients.
+For agency owners managing teams of 20-50 people, this funnel is crucial for systematically converting leads into clients.
 To move your potential customers into qualified leads, your sales and marketing teams need to collaborate in order to create the right customer acquisition journey.

 What does a traditional sales funnel look like?